Frequently Asked Questions

 Can campers bring cell phones to camp?

 Cell phones have become an inconvenience and, more importantly, a distraction in our camp.
 Because of this, the IGFA will be implementing the following cell phone policy.
 Campers will NOT be permitted to use cell phones during camp hours.
 This includes texting or answering calls from parents/friends, while on the bus traveling to field trip locations, or during downtime.
 Counselors will take camper cell phones if they are being used during camp hours.
 Any confiscated phones will be returned at the end of day at pick up and the counselors will have a conversation with the parents.
-If brought to the IGFA camp, cell phones must remain in the camper’s backpack on silent mode.
+If brought to the IGFA camp, cell phones must remain in the camper’s backpack in silent mode.
 If you need to contact your child during camp hours, please call/text the IGFA camp cell phone at (954) 849-8871.

 Is there a nurse on-site?